astrox11/wa-bridge/README.md

   </a>
 </div>

-## Features

-- Multi-session support
-- Automated session management
-- Live metrics utility
-- Powerful service orchestration with process management
-- Server-Sent Events for real-time updates

-## Setup Instructions
+# Setup Instructions

-#### Prerequisites
+## Prerequisites

-Ensure these are installed on your system.
+Install the following on your system.

 - [Docker](https://www.docker.com/get-started)

 - [Docker Compose](https://docs.docker.com/compose/install/)

-#### Installation
+## Installation

 The easiest way to get Whatsaly running is using Docker Compose.
 This packages the Go core and the Bun environment into a single deployment.